-Your physician tells you the only way to get better is to get surgery but in the end, you leave with a new health condition or disease.
+Your physician tells you the only way to get better is to get surgery.
+But in the end, you leave worse off than when you came.
 Although these fears may seem far-fetched to some people, they can and do happen.

 In this post we’ll delve deeper into nerve damage after surgery.
 Why it happens and what to do if you’re a victim.
 Keep reading to learn more.